Bachelor's Degree Requirements

 4. At least 27 credits from coursework within the major must be completed after the conferral of the most recent bachelor’s degree

-5. The bachelor of Arts degree requires proficiency in a second language.
+5. The bachelor of arts degree requires proficiency in a second language.
 Students whose native language is not English may satisfy this requirement by providing a final official high school transcript to the Office of the Registrar as evidence of formal training in the native language and satisfactorily completing Composition I (WR 121Z) and either Composition II (WR 122Z) or College Composition III (WR 123).
 The bachelor of science degree requires proficiency in mathematics and/or computer science

 Bachelor’s Degree with Honors